Online Courses for Exempt Organizations

 The IRS provides on-line training for tax-exempt organizations and charitable organizations seeking tax-exempt status at www.StayExempt.irs.gov.
-The site includes information for new applicants existing exempt organizations maintain their exemption and more in-depth topics.
+The site includes information for new applicants; information to help existing exempt organizations maintain their exemption; and more in-depth topics.

 If you are an educator in need of exempt organization testing material, please contact us.